josh-wong/kindle-highlights-notes/docs/[🗄️] From the War on Poverty to the War on Crime.md

   bookImageUrl: 'https://m.media-amazon.com/images/I/91NW+YOFFaL._SY160.jpg'
   highlightsCount: 1
 ---
-# [Sample] From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America
+# 🗄️From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America

 ## Metadata